ajvanderhorst/PhysicsCapstoneGW/Classes.md

 * Homework assignment: preparation for elevator pitch.

 **Class 8**
-* Guest lecture about physics careers and skills of physicists, including materials from the [Careers Toolbox](https://www.spsnational.org/sites/all/careerstoolbox/) of the Society of Physics Students.
+* Guest lecture about physics careers and skills of physicists, including materials from the [Careers Toolbox](https://www.spsnational.org/sites/all/careerstoolbox/) of the Society of Physics Students (SPS).

 **[Class 9](Slides/Class09.pptx)**
 * Final short presentations about a Physics Today article, with a focus on presentation style.